Jasper Sitwell: Television

 Jasper Sitwell appears in The Avengers: Earth's Mightiest Heroes, voiced by Tom Kane.

 Film

-Jasper Sitwell's zombie form appears in Hulk: Where Monsters Dwell, voiced by Mike Vaughn.
+Jasper Sitwell appears in Hulk: Where Monsters Dwell, voiced by Mike Vaughn.
 This version is a member of the Howling Commandos.

 Marvel Cinematic Universe

 Jasper Sitwell appears in media set in the Marvel Cinematic Universe, portrayed by Maximiliano Hernández.
 This version is a bald Hispanic Hydra sleeper agent who works undercover as a S.H.I.E.L.D. agent.